-Friendship makes the world go round – but as we grow older, we become more selective about whom we allow within our inner circle.
-Fair weather pals are traded for those with staying power, as we swap quantity for quality in a litmus test of lasting intimacy.
+Good social connections and friendships can give us a sense of belonging, make us healthier and feel nourished.
+But as we grow older, we often become more selective about who we allow within our inner circle.
+Fair-weather pals are traded for those with staying power, as we swap quantity for quality.

-This so-called “social pruning” goes hand-in-hand with the litany of adulting pressures that typically kick in from your 30s onwards.
+This so-called “social pruning” goes hand-in-hand with the litany of adulting pressures that tend to kick in at the onset of your thirties.
 It’s surprising how the vaulting bar to friendship shifts up a notch when you’re not mainlining tequila in a dorm at 3am.
+Even if you are, you’ve learnt life lessons by now on what it is in a relationship that feels like it fills up your cup rather than diminishes it.

 A low-maintenance friend should not be mistaken for someone who’s not committed.
 Rather, they don’t expect the friendship you share to conform to a given set of conditions.
 The bond you share doesn’t have to look a certain way – or equate to time spent together – in order to be considered genuine.

-Rawlins’ research shows that many middle-aged Americans define real friendship as “being there” for one another, even when they rarely spent time together.
-A low-maintenance friend, then, will relax their expectations of how your friendship is maintained; but with the understanding that you’ll be as close as ever when you do meet, without any sense of resentment.
+Rawlins’ research shows that many middle-aged Americans define real friendship as “being there” for one another, even when they rarely spend time together.
+A low-maintenance friend will relax their expectations of how the friendship is maintained, with the understanding that you’ll be as close as ever when you do meet and without any sense of resentment.

 But if you can negotiate the tightrope of friendship politics, the rewards are huge.
 Satisfying relationships not only make us happier and healthier, they also keep us afloat as we get older and more bruised by outside events.

 A low-maintenance friend puts in that time and effort, with a slow, steady and uncomplicated presence.
 They see friendship as a continuum; a place where closeness is assumed, no matter what happens in between.
-They’re flexible enough to standby when life gets in the way – and fall back in where it counts.
+They’re flexible enough to standby when life gets in the way and, most importantly, fall back in where it counts.